ShenghaoD0081/GTKY/README.md

 - My favorite color is Red Bean Red

-- My favorite 3 artist are Yunomi, Kenshi Yonezu, and DAOKO and my mom
+- My favorite 3 artist are Yunomi, Kenshi Yonezu, and DAOKO

 - On the weekends I like to play games and eat food and not sleep